 When performed properly, teeth whitening is generally very safe and effective.
 However, if the gel remains on teeth for too long, or if it is performed too often, enamel can become dehydrated.
 Additionally, the whitening gel should not contact gums or other soft tissues.
 For these and other reasons, you should see an experienced dentist for in-office whitening and follow directions exactly for at-home whitening.

 KöR – the gold standard for white teeth

 There are many professional whitening systems on the market.
-In keeping with his dedication to excellence, Dr. Hatcher has chosen to offer KöR, which is often called the most effective whitening system in the world.
+In keeping with our dedication to excellence, Triad Dentistry has chosen to offer KöR, which is often called the most effective whitening system in the world.
 With a specially formulated gel and two-phase procedure, it is exceptionally effective in removing deep stains and discoloration.
 However, it does more than remove acquired stains.
 KöR is truly unique in its ability to act on tetracycline stains, which are dark inclusions in the tooth enamel.